artyom7774/Game-Engine-LAB/README.md

-# Game Engine 3
+# Game Engine LAB

-**Game Engine 3** is a powerful software framework for creating 2D games and applications with intuitive visual programming.
+**Game Engine LAB** is a powerful software framework for creating 2D games and applications with intuitive visual programming.
 The engine provides a user-friendly node-based editor that allows game creation without writing textual code.

 <table>
   <tr>